Keats/pixelspa.com/README.md

 ## Quick glossary
 - Git: version control tool, allow you to go back to previous version and see history
 - Github: service for Git in the cloud
-- Cloudfare: a caching service that provides https
-- Npm: javascript package manager, we use it for the css/publishing
-- Hugo: the static site builder, transforms markdown into html, not used yet
+- Zola: static site generator

 ## Local setup